backstage/backstage/docs/features/software-templates/writing-custom-field-extensions.md

 [`createScaffolderFieldExtension`](https://backstage.io/docs/reference/plugin-scaffolder.createscaffolderfieldextension)
 `API` like below.

-As an example, we will create a component that validates whether a string is in the "Kehab case" pattern:
+As an example, we will create a component that validates whether a string is in the `Kehab-case` pattern:

 ```tsx
 //packages/app/src/scaffolder/ValidateKehabCase/ValidateKehabCaseExtension.tsx